katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

   [Country flag]: #country-flag
   [Checklist]: #checklist

 ### Title

 Translation issue titles are simple.
-When adding a new language, the first part of the title with "Add translations for..." is already pre-filled in the template and you need to replace the three dots with your language name.
+When adding a new language, the first part of the title with "Add translations for..." is already pre-filled in the template, and you need to replace the three dots with your language name.
 If adding missing translations for a language from the [list of supported languages], the title is already set with no need for adjustment.